Last Updated on May 19, 2023

 Buses are useful for more than just driving kids to and from school.
-They make great platforms for building a food truck business, or even just reselling.
+They make great platforms for building a food truck business, traveling the world, or even reselling for a profit.
 In the world of recreational vehicles (RVs), a repurposed school bus is called a “skoolie”.
-There’s a large and dedicated community gathered around the concept, but before you join or do anything else, you should know how to understand school bus costs.
+You can easily find a bus for sale and turn it into your dream vehicle.
+But before you start building your wishlist, you should know how to understand school bus costs.
+Once you know how much a school bus costs, you’ll be able to decide which bus type works best with your budget and goals.

-As of 2023, a used school bus is often much cheaper than a used RV, because only 12 percent of schools in the US buy used buses for their fleets.
-The main customer of school buses are schools, and if three quarters of them aren’t buying used, then the demand for used school buses is low.
-On the contrary, most potential RV owners are willing to buy used, so the demand for used RVs is high.
+As of 2024, a used school bus is often much cheaper than a used RV.
+The main customer of school buses are schools, and if most of them aren’t buying used buses, the demand for used buses will stay low.
+Most potential RV owners are willing to buy used, so the demand for used RVs is high.

-Whether you want to use your school bus as an RV, a coach bus, a tour bus, or even as a school bus, due to low demand, used bus prices are significantly depreciated compared to other vehicle types.
+Whether you want to use your bus as an RV, a coach bus, a tour bus, or even as a school bus, due to low demand, used bus prices are significantly lower than most other vehicle types.

 Now that you have a better idea about pricing, let’s take a look at bus types.